The 2023-2024 academic calendar is not yet available, however it is expected to be similar to the 2022-2023 calendar below.

 Students may earn up to a maximum of 28 Georgetown credits from any of the courses offered in the Master’s of Economic Law-Global Governance Studies program, with the exception of clinics and language courses.
 Participants in this program who wish to receive credit for any course outside of the Global Governance Studies program must contact the Office of Transnational Programs to request approval.
 Participants should not expect to receive credit for courses that are not expressly approved by OTP.
-Credit earned at Sciences Po is calculated in accordance with the ABA’s standard class formula (12.5 hours of class time including exam time, plus 30 hours out of class preparation and studying, per one credit hour.)
-Students may be asked to verify the number of minutes each course meets in order to confirm the number of credits that the student will receive upon completion of their study abroad program.
-Students should note that while credit for most classes transfers to Georgetown on a 2 to 1 basis, Sciences Po’s “workshop” short courses do not.
-Workshop short courses that meet for a total of 8 hours are worth .686 Georgetown credits.
+Credit earned at Sciences Po is calculated in accordance with the ABA’s standard class formula (12.5 hours of class time, plus 30 hours out of class preparation and studying, per one credit hour.)
+Students may be asked to verify the number of hours each course meets in order to confirm the number of credits that the student will receive upon completion of their study abroad program.
+Workshop short courses that meet for a total of 8 hours are typically worth .686 Georgetown credits.
 Because Georgetown does not award partial credit, the total credit from workshop courses will be added up each term, and rounded down to the nearest whole credit, and the total added to the overall credit earned for the semester.
 See the Study Abroad Policy for details.

 Students participating in the program will be expected to complete their JD degree during the same semester that they complete the Sciences Po program, at the end of their 3rd year of law study (4th year for part-time students.)